shopware/docs/products/paas/elasticsearch.md

 ## Add relationship

-Add (or uncomment) the relationship for it the app configuration.
+Add (or uncomment) the relationship for the app configuration.

 {% code title=".platform.app.yaml" %}